MilenaBarbosa/MySQL-Projects/README.md

   * EXISTS
   * STORED PROCEDURES/STORED FUNCTIONS

-* Project 3: One For All - In this project it was practiced how to create a table, normalization and 1NF/2NF/3NF
+* Project 3: <a href="https://github.com/lcdlima/MySQL-Projects/tree/main/One-For-All">One For All</a> - In this project it was practiced how to create a table, normalization and 1NF/2NF/3NF